This post may contain affiliate / compensated links. For full information, please see my disclaimer here.

 Solid toiletries are perfect for travel because they’e liquid-free, last longer and take up less space!

 Carry-ons are great, but we could really do without those tiny bottles of liquid toiletries than run out after a few uses.
 Now, luckily, we can.
 Liquid-free toiletries are becoming more of a reality and ziplock bag Tetris a thing of the past.

-If looked after, solid toiletries can last you months.
+If looked after, solid toiletries and beauty products can last you months.
 Gone are the days when you try to stretch out of the contents of your tiny shampoo bottle for an admirable length of time.